Robo-advisor vs. financial advisor? You don’t have to choose

 If you want personalized guidance for your investments, there’s really no substitute for a human financial advisor.
 They can help you set goals based on your values, needs, and desires.
 And when you experience big life events, a financial advisor can understand and work with your complex needs.

-But a human advisor can also work in tandem with a robo-advisor—especially if that traditional advisor offers robo-advisors as a service.
-After you discuss your goals and current situation with your advisor, you can direct the robo-advisor to invest accordingly, says Truist financial advisor Yanette Sullivan.
+But a human advisor can also work in tandem with the technology—especially if that traditional advisor offers digital investing as a service.
+After you discuss your goals and current situation with your advisor, they can then direct the technology to invest accordingly, says financial advisor Yanette Sullivan with Truist Advisory Services.

-“If it feels you’re not on track for a specific goal, the robo-advisor will notify you,” Sullivan says.
-“A conversation with a live advisor can help you update your financial plan, and you can submit those updates to your portfolio so the robo-advisor can make that adjustment.”
+“A conversation with a live advisor can help you update your financial plan, and we can submit those updates to your portfolio so the platform can make that adjustment,” Sullivan says.

 When it comes to your goals, you can enjoy the ease of sophisticated technology backed by real humans.
-They’ll work together to balance your investments based on your needs.
+They’ll work together to balance your investments based on your needs and values.

 3. When you need some advice

-Both robo-advisors and human advisors serve different purposes, so sometimes it can actually pay to have both.
-If you want to “set and forget” your investments—but still would like personalized guidance for your money—this hybrid solution might be right for you.
+If you want advanced technology helping your investments—but still would like personalized guidance for your money—Truist Invest might be right for you.

 Investment and Insurance Products: